irinagrl/studying/README.md

 ## http://imoysevich.github.io/studying

 ### Description
 The project is a single-page website about different theories of learning.
-It was used for practicing HTML and CSS in online school Yandex.Praktikum.
+It was used for practicing HTML and CSS.

 Here I learnt
 * to create a website using a designer's layout.